David Dabydeen

-David Dabydeen (born 9 December 1955) is a Guyanese-born broadcaster, novelist, poet and academic.
-He was formerly Guyana's Ambassador to UNESCO (United Nations Education, Science and Culture Organisation) from 1997 to 2010 and the youngest Member of the UNESCO Executive Board (1993–1997), elected by the General Council of all Member States of UNESCO.
+David Dabydeen FRSL (born 9 December 1955) is a Guyanese-born broadcaster, novelist, poet and academic.
+He was formerly Guyana's Ambassador to UNESCO (United Nations Education, Science and Culture Organisation) from 1997 to 2010, and was the youngest Member of the UNESCO Executive Board (1993–1997), elected by the General Council of all Member States of UNESCO.
 He was appointed Guyana's Ambassador Plenipotentiary and Extraordinaire to China, from 2010 to 2015.
 He is one of the longest serving diplomats in the history of Guyana, most of his work done in a voluntary unpaid capacity.
+He is a cousin of Guyana-born Canadian writer Cyril Dabydeen.

 Early life and education

-Dabydeen was born in Berbice, Guyana, his birth registered at New Amsterdam Registrar of Births as David Horace Clarence Harilal Sookram.
+David Dabydeen was born in Berbice, Guyana, his birth registered at New Amsterdam Registrar of Births as David Horace Clarence Harilal Sookram.
 His Indo-Guyanese family trace their heritage back to East Indian indentured workers who had been brought to Guyana between 1838 and 1917.
 His parents divorced while he was young and he grew up with his mother, Veronica Dabydeen, and his maternal grandparents.
-At the age of 10 he won a scholarship to Queen's College in Georgetown.
+At the age of 10, he won a scholarship to Queen's College in Georgetown.
 When he was 13 years old, he moved to London, England, to rejoin his father, a teacher then attorney David Harilal Sookram, who had migrated to Britain.

-At the age of 18 he took up a place at Selwyn College, University of Cambridge, United Kingdom, to read English, and he graduated with a Bachelor of Arts with honours and with the English Prize for Creative Writing (the first time the Sir Arthur Quiller Couch Prize was awarded, in 1978).
-He then gained a PhD in 18th-century literature and art at University College London in 1982, and was awarded a Resident Fellowship at the Centre for British Art, Yale University, followed by a research fellowship at Wolfson College, Oxford University.
+At the age of 18, Dabydeen took up a place at Selwyn College, University of Cambridge, United Kingdom, to read English, and he graduated with a Bachelor of Arts degree with honours and with the English Prize for Creative Writing (the first time the Sir Arthur Quiller-Couch Prize was awarded, in 1978).
+He then gained a PhD in 18th-century literature and art at University College London in 1982, and was awarded a Resident Fellowship at the Centre for British Art, Yale University, followed by a research fellowship at Wolfson College, Oxford.

 Career

-Between 1982 and 1984 Dabydeen worked as a community education officer in Wolverhampton, the political territory of Enoch Powell.
+Between 1982 and 1984, Dabydeen worked as a community education officer in Wolverhampton, the political territory of Enoch Powell, in the West Midlands of England.
 He subsequently went to the Centre for Caribbean Studies at the University of Warwick in Coventry, where he progressed over the years from lecturer to director.
 He was president of the Association for the Teaching of Caribbean, African, and Asian Literature between 1985 and 1987.